crosstheages/public-data/patch-notes.md

   - Opponent card placement is now animated.
   - Combo cards grade A or S will now show the cinematic of the character its arkhome is from.
   - Game window will now be put in foreground if you are in the queue and are matched.

+## 0.16.6664 Patch

+`2023-10-06 18:00 UTC`

+### Changes

+- Adventure Mode
+  - Added General Missions for Adventure mode.
+They have been validated retro-actively if you already did some duels in Adventure mode.
+  - Added the information of how to get each star before starting the stage.
+  - Added some tooltips on the dashboard and in story mode to better explain the energy system.

+### Fixes

+- Adventure Mode
+  - Fixed an issue with the AI playing his Leader too early.
+  - Fixed an issue with the AI surrendering in some rare case.
+  - Fixed an issue with the AI having wrong decks in Story mode.
+It should be much more diverse right now.
+  - Fixed an issue where special Abilities not working correctly in Story mode chapter 7.
+  - Fixed an issue with the Weekly dungeon not correctly leaving the current session when the player decided to abandon.
+  - Fixed an issue with the energy refill popup not working as intended.
+- Missions
+  - Fixed an issue with daily/weekly mission chest claim where you didn't receive the chest directly but was sent to the inbox after restarting the game.
+- Miscellaneous
+  - Fixed various UI issues with the card details in the collection.

 ## 0.16.6635 Patch